Logo

 Machine Learning for Threat Detection

-Machine learning algorithms analyze vast quantities of data to identify patterns and anomalies that might indicate security threats.
+Machine learning algorithms analyze vast quantities of security data to identify patterns and anomalies that might indicate security threats.
 These systems generally fall into three categories:

 Natural Language Processing (NLP) for Intelligence Analysis